Volunteer in Bali - Ubud

 Volunteers with an interest in education and simple hygiene techniques are welcome to join the Healthcare Education project.
 Volunteers work in local schools throughout the Ubud area, actively teaching the importance of basic hygiene and general health.
 Topics can include brushing teeth correctly, washing hands, general body cleanliness and nutrition however, volunteers are not restricted to these and are encouraged to come prepared with an idea of what they wish to teach.
 Many of our daily routines that we carry out without thinking are not common practice with the children you will meet, but starting simple education early can go a long way for immediate and future healthcare.
 Due to the limited English skills of the children these classes are challenging to teach and volunteers need to be prepared to adapt the topic they wish to teach to the language level of the children.
 Fully qualified doctors and nurses can run healthcare campaigns or check-up clinics in local villages around Ubud.
 Volunteers who wish to do this must possess strong initiative and arrive with an idea of what they wish to focus on during their program.
 Please note that qualified doctors and nurses who wish to arrange campaigns or clinics are required to provide proof of qualifications and bring any medical equipment they may require with them as resources are limited.

 Volunteers on the Kindergarten project work in nearby villages where they teach basic English to local children aged 4 to 5 years old.
 With the help of volunteers the children are able to gain a head start on their English education before they begin formal schooling.
 Few foreigners travel to these villages and the children will be exceptionally welcoming and excited to see you.
-Volunteers need to genuinely love working with children and understand their behaviour, as you will be surrounded by plenty of them every day and their friendliness can sometimes become overwhelming - they are children after all!
+Volunteers need to genuinely love working with children and understand their behavior, as you will be surrounded by plenty of them every day and their friendliness can sometimes become overwhelming - they are children after all!
 Being a kindergarten, the work volunteers do will be more informal than the Teaching English project and the children will of course want to play rather than be taught.
 However, just getting them enthused about coming to kindergarten and giving them basic English phrases will prepare them well for their schooling and future exposure to the English language.
 Due to school holidays, the Kindergarten project will be closed in June, July, August and December.

 With Bali’s rapidly expanding tourism industry, the demand for local English speakers has never been greater.
 Children may have the opportunity to learn English at school, however this is usually taught by a local Balinese teacher and thus the children never really get to practice their conversational skills or hear native English being spoken.
 Balinese children are extremely eager to learn and are an absolute joy to teach.
 Volunteers on this project spend two hours each morning preparing lessons and three hours in the afternoon teaching at a local elementary or high school.
 It is entirely up to you what you decide to teach, however there is a general syllabus for you to follow and examples of what previous volunteers have taught for you to continue with.
 The aim of this project is to show students that learning English is fun and volunteers are encouraged to be creative with their methods of teaching – through games, songs, art, sport and music.
 If you are new to teaching, you may wish to team up with another volunteer, as two teachers in the classroom often works well in regards to confidence building and gaining greater control of the class, whose enthusiasm often spills over into great excitement!
 Your role is to encourage and inspire, but most importantly for teachers and students alike to enjoy the experience.
 Volunteers on this project must be fluent in English.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
 However, we encourage volunteers to come prepared by completing some relevant training.
 Visit ourOnline TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.